 Regulators are becoming less predictable in their interpretation and application of FDI regulations, and success in a previous transaction that on its face appears comparable does not guarantee the success of a potential new acquisition.
 For example, the cleared acquisitions by State Grid of 19.9% of SP AusNet and 60% of Jemena, two of Australia's largest utilities, did not prevent State Grid's bid for 50.4% of Ausgrid from being rejected by the Australian government on national security grounds.
-In Europe, the clearance of the acquisition of Kuka by Midea now appears timely in light of the German government's reopening of the acquisition of Aixtron in the same year, particularly given that both these deals involved exposure to the CFIUS regulatory process in the US.
-With key elections in the Netherlands, France and Germany and the 19th Communist Party Congress in China slated for 2017, we expect the need for informed anticipation and interpretation of changing policy concerns to become even more relevant to transaction timetables.
+In Europe, the clearance of the acquisition of Kuka by Midea now appears timely in light of the German government's re-opening of the acquisition of Aixtron in the same year, particularly given that both these deals involved exposure to the CFIUS regulatory process in the US.